Tuesday, September 24, 2024

 of reasons.
 One, to point out her heritage; that

 part of my family tree is not pure Scot, the surname Murphy is about as Irish as-it-gets.
 Second, to highlight her central role in the family.
-From oral history and photos, I surmised that Annie was a muscular, strong-willed woman, the matriarch of the family.
+From oral history and photos, I surmised that Annie was a sturdy, strong-willed woman, the matriarch of the family, (see photo left).
 She was the alpha female in the marriage, John was the beta.
 One of the historic clues is Hugh's memorial notes and gravestone.
 Both included Annie's maiden name, Hugh Murphy Miller, an unusual thing to do short of a

 surname change.
 So, Hugh